 The most important thing to know about STDs: get tested.
 Get tested every three months.
 Get a blood test and pee in a cup.
-And if you’re giving blow-jobs, or bottoming, ask your doctor to swab your mouth and butt as well!
+And if you’re giving blow-jobs, or having anal sex, ask your doctor to swab your mouth and butt as well!
 To find a free or low-cost test near you, go to gettested.cdc.gov.

 Some of us call them STDs, some STIs (sexually transmitted infections).
 Whichever you prefer is fine.